Some commentary/reflections I’ve found especially helpful this week:

 I read this text as an effort to encourage the remnant church to wrestle with its tendency toward a certain self-righteousness and arrogance.
 The message and the hope of the Emmaus Road is perhaps a broader call to humility in times where faith assertions all seem qualified, and truth elusive and beyond us all…

-Against this background, the Resurrection is the experience in which we are set free from bondage and death in a dull "thingified" world, in which we, too, are ultimately things, and the Eucharist, the dramatic sacrament of Jesus love and sacrifice, is the essence of the community in which our humanity is confirmed as we are set free to be humble -- in the Beatitudes, the word is "meek," I imagine.
+Against this background, the Resurrection is the experience in which we are set free from bondage and death in a dull "thingified" world, in which we, too, are ultimately things, and the Eucharist, the dramatic sacrament of Jesus love and sacrifice, is the essence of the community in which our humanity is confirmed as we are set free to be humble

 Exegetical Notes by Brian Stoffregen at CrossMarks Christian Resources.